Baked Red Snapper with Spicy Honey Lime Sauce

-This delicious red snapper recipe is cooked in a foil packet in the oven, basted with a perfect sweet and spicy sriracha based sauce.
+This delicious Baked Red Snapper recipe is cooked in a foil packet in the oven, basted with a perfect sweet and spicy honey lime sauce.
 I serve this with rice and lime wedges for a simple but flavorful dinner.

 So, are you tired of me talking about my favorite place in the world yet?
 Isla Mujeres, that is.
 This week, I decided to post recipes inspired by the delicious food found on my favorite island getaway.
 First, I posted Shrimp and Avocado Ceviche Cups recipe, and then I followed it up with a Mexican Restaurant Style Yellow Rice recipe.

 Made this tonight, and it was delicious!!!
 I’m not a hot spicy fan, but the honey calmed the heat.
 My husband loved it, and he figured I wouldn’t like it.
 It’s a keeper!!!- Laura, blog comment

 I’m ending this little recipe adventure with a fish recipe.
 All over the island, you see a dish they call Tix N Chic fish.
 Please don’t ask me how to pronounce that.
 This is typically red snapper rubbed with chile paste, garlic and some sort of acidic juice (lime or orange, or both), and then grilled, sauteed or roasted in banana leaves.